johanbove/johanbove.github.io/_posts/2016-06-16-sustainica-conference-playlist.md

 ## Sharing Sustainable Solutions

-Here are the videos recorded at Sustainica 2016 by The Consciousness Network.
+Here are ten videos on sustainable business ideas recorded at Sustainica 2016 by [The Consciousness Network](http://c.network/).

-If you'd like to to know more about Sustainica and the Sustainica LifeStyle Initiative visite the website: [www.sustainica.org](http://www.sustainica.org)
+If you'd like to to know more about Sustainica and the Sustainica LifeStyle Initiative visit: [www.sustainica.org](http://www.sustainica.org) or follow [@sustainica](https://twitter.com/sustainica) on Twitter.

-## The Videos
+## Ten talks on sustainable business ideas in Germany and beyond

+This is a playlist of ten of Sustainica's 2016 conference talks.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLLMo1ctcOvGapojw2Rldi9cu4D01BkW2p" frameborder="0" allowfullscreen></iframe>